mrpotatosanta/bo1-zombies-autosplitter/README.md

 ## Features
 - Provides fully automatic **START, PAUSE, SPLIT, and RESET** functionality
 - Supports Steam, BGamer, and Plutonium versions of T5 (Black Ops 1)
-- Utilizes game time identical to popular hooked WSplit timers for accurate, lightweight timing
+- Utilizes game time identical to popular hooked WSplit timers for accurate timing tied directly to game ticks
 - Automatically splits for **ALL ROUNDS**
 - Offers two configurable split modes to define when splits are triggered:
    - White Mode - Splits as soon as the new round number appears on screen
    - Red Mode - Splits when the round officially begins and zombies actually start spawning
 - Includes:
    - `bo1 autosplitter.asl` - Core script that controls the timer
    - `bo1 subsplits.lss` - Splits config file that stores the segment names and split times
       - Main splits every 10 rounds and round 163
       - Subsplits for every round in between
-      - Reference split times from notable games, specifically for comparison use with the `bo1 layout - main split deltas.lsl` layout
+      - Reference split times from notable games, specifically for comparison use with `bo1 layout - main split deltas.lsl`
          - **Verruckt 208** - Slewya
          - **Ascension 244** - Furret
          - **Der Riese 50 SR** - Oscar Otter